Evotec-Bioinformatics/mutsig/README.md

 mutsig my_sample.vcf.gz reference_genome.fa.gz > singlets.txt
 ```
 The output will be a simple matrix in tab-separated text format containing the
-variant in the first column followed by the samples in the
+variant in the first column followed by the samples in the following columns.

 To count single-nucleotide variations in triplets, specify the window-size (i.e., number of bases up- and downstream to consider).
 ```bash